tanvi009/Thera_Bank_Loan_Model/README.md

 **5. Gini Coefficient:**

 Gini coefficient is sometimes used in classification problems.
-It is ratio between area between the ROC curve and the diagnol line & the area of the above triangle.
+It is ratio between area between the ROC curve and the diagonal line & the area of the above triangle.
 Following is the formulae used :

 Gini = 2*AUC – 1